-This page is reserved for draft articles and reports written by members but not yet ready for publication.
-The authors seek ‘good-faith’ comments from both the general public and the scholarly community, with the intent of improving the paper before submitting to formal peer review.
+This page presents draft articles and reports by members that are not yet ready for publication.
+The authors seek ‘good-faith’ comments from the public and the scholarly community, with the intent of improving the paper before submitting to formal peer review.

 Please note: These papers have not been endorsed by the Society.
-They have not been validated by peer review and should not be quoted or cited without permission of the author.
 All communications should be directed to the author.

-The deadlines indicated are nominal ones.
-These drafts may remain online well after the deadline, to stimulate dialogue between interested parties.
+The deadlines indicated are nominal.
+These drafts may remain online after the deadline, to stimulate dialogue.

 “Australia has a long and inglorious record of establishment by governments of valuable, valued and successful science-based initiatives … that address issues of major continuing importance, only to later abolish them.
 The results are loss of focus, loss of group knowledge, loss of expertise, loss of analytical capability, wasted effort and resources, wasted expenditure and – most of all – wasted opportunity.”